Skip to main content

 Step 3 - Unclog the Clogged Condensate Drain Line

-After physically removing any visible debris from the AC drain or drain pipe opening, the most likely way the technician will clear the clogged drain is using suction from a shop vacuum or wet vac.
+After physically removing any visible debris from the AC drain or drain pipe opening, the most likely way the technician will clear the clogged AC drain line is using suction from a shop vacuum or wet vac.
 Alternatively, they might use a garden hose or plumbers snake to remove the clog.
 If successful, they should find a dark mass that was suctioned or pushed out of the drain line when they check the vacuum.
 They might also test that the line is clear by pouring a small amount of clean water through the drain and observing its ability to flow out.

 Step 4 - Clean the Drain Line